 Both of these systems offer the acting player a choice.
 The former system lets the player chose who goes next, while the latter system prompts the player to decide whether they want to act earlier in the round and go first, or whether they want to act later in the round and potentially act twice.

 For Age of Ambition, I am planning to employ an initiative system that I see as a streamlined version on the one used in Shadows Over Sol.
 In this streamlined system, instead of spending action points to act in different phases, each player simply makes the choice to go before or after the NPCs.
 This cuts to the core decision the player is making and speeds up the initiative process.
 Players who act first get the benefit of going first, while players who act last get the benefit of knowing how many action points they've spent on defenses (see Action Points below).

 Furthermore, to keep players on their toes, a few monsters or villains may have special abilities allowing them to break the initiative rules in some way - perhaps acting before the players get this choice or limiting the number of players who can act early, etc.

 Each round a character will have three action points (AP).
 This is similar to both Shadows Over Sol and Dime Adventures.
 Typically, each action taken during the character's turn will cost one point, although some actions may be limited to once per round.

 Characters may also take reactions, which are executed during other characters' turns.
 The most common of these are defensive reactions, such as dodge and parry.
 Since reactions cost action points, each round fast-acting players will have to decide how many they're going to spend on actions and how many they're going to hang on to for reactions.
 Characters who act last in the round have the benefit of knowing how many they've already spent.
 In essence, players are making a choice between offense and defense.

-That's it for the examination of the Shattered Dominion initiative and action economy systems!
+That's it for the examination of the Age of Ambition initiative and action economy systems!
 I hope it's been useful to anyone interested in game design or who might be interested in the games we have in the works.
 Tune in next week for the next post in the design series!